usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-1/Self-Paced Materials/1_The Digital Services Landscape.md

 # Digital Services – The Who and The What
 **Module 1 Sprint 1**
+> _Average completion time: 45-60 minutes_

-Welcome to digital services – The who and the what.
+## Welcome to digital services – The who and the what

 At the conclusion of this module, you will be able to: